 Chicago Dog Express: (600 Cerrillos Road) This hot dog stand’s been a fixture at this busy intersection since the late seventies..
 They offer the American classic in a variety of ways.
 The big seller is the Chicago Dog, loaded with veggies.
 The Santa Fe Classic and the Coney Dogs are also big sellers.
 It’s the one I get, Steve orders the Chi Dog.
 Try the Frito Pie, a local favorite.
 They’re open Monday through Friday from 8:00am to 4:00pm (breakfast (burritos and Frito Pies served until 10:30) Saturdays they’re open 10:30 to 4:00.
 In 2010, they opened a stand at the northeast corner of the Plaza selling hot dogs and Frito Pies.
 They are there daily in spring and summer, weather permitting, from 11:30am to 2:30pm.

 El Chile Toreado: (Cordova Road between St. Francis Drive and Cerrillos Road) This taco/burrito stand has been serving Mexican food for breakfast and lunch Monday to Friday for years.
 They are a block from Trader Joe’s and around the corner from the St. Francis Drive Whole Foods.
 There is often a line.
 Call ahead and order.

-If you have a favorite food stand or truck you want to share with people looking for a great outdoor Santa Fe dining experience, Let us know.
+If you have a favorite Santa Fe food truck, cart or stand you want to share, let us know.